w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Overview

-The inclusion pipeline of the Parachain Protocol is the path of a parachain block (or parablock) from its creation to its inclusion into the Relay Chain.
+The inclusion pipeline is the path of a parachain block (or parablock) from its creation to its inclusion into the non-finalized Relay Chain (i.e. in a fork of the Relay Chain).

 ![parachain-inclusion-pipeline](../assets/parachain-inclusion-pipeline.png)